THE VICTORY THAT OVERCOMES THE WORLD

 What are the spiritual implications or benefits of your spiritual union with Christ?

-First, by reason of your spiritual union with Christ, you died with Christ and also rose up with Him:
+First, because of your spiritual union with Christ, you died with Christ and also rose with Him:

 Paul queries, “Or do you not know that as many of us as were baptized into Christ Jesus were baptized into His death?
-Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.”
-(Rom.
-6:3-4 NKJV).
+Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.

 Paul further states, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.”
 (Gal.
 2:20 NKJV).